vanotsintsabadze1/AgroCult/README.md

 npm run build - create a build. npm run start - run the production build
 ```

-You can visit the live version here: https://tbc-react-pi.vercel.app/

 Tech stack used in this project:
 ```
 NextJS, Typescript, TailwindCSS, PostgreSQL, Vercel Blob, Auth0.